galledohm/ESP8266_MON/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Lazyness is the quickest path to inspire automation :)
-* Inspiration
+* And two hard boiled eggs.
-* etc
+* Tosta&Tisco©